A Survey for Federated Learning Evaluations: Goals and Measures: Introduction

+In contrast, the inappropriate evaluation will produce biased assessments, and the undiscovered limitations in FL algorithms or systems will damage real-world applications.
+For example, undiscovered privacy vulnerabilities will not only leak data providers' privacy but also decrease people's trust and willingness to further contribute data in the federated systems; FL algorithms untested under different data distributions may achieve poor model quality in applications as the data distribution in real-world applications can be highly heterogeneous~\cite{zhao2018federated,li2021fedbn,yang2021achieving,sattler2019robust,jeong2018communication,li2019convergence,DBLP:conf/iclr/YangFL21,DBLP:conf/iclr/LiJZKD21}; FL systems not evaluated on real-world network conditions may fail to achieve expected efficiency in applications due to the limited bandwidth and high latency in real-world applications.

-In this survey, we will begin by summarizing the evaluation goals of FL.
-Next, we will introduce various well-studied metrics and procedures for measuring these evaluation goals.
+In this survey, we first summarize the evaluation goals for FL.
+We then introduce various well-studied metrics and procedures for measuring these evaluation goals.
 Furthermore, we will present an open-source platform for FL evaluation called \textit{FedEval}.\footnote{\url{https://github.com/Di-Chai/FedEval}} This platform can aid researchers in implementing a standardized and comprehensive FL evaluation procedure with ease.
 Finally, we will discuss the challenges and future directions for FL system evaluations.